retaildevcrews/hackathon_atx_2025/infra/README.md

 Outputs status and JSON response.
 Omit `-Secret` ONLY if bypass mode enabled (unsafe for shared envs).

 ### Propagation Note
-Role assignments may take up to ~60s to grant blob access.
-If initial upload returns 403, wait and retry.
+Role assignments may take up to ~60s to grant blob & queue access.
+If initial upload returns 403 on host logs (lease acquisition) or function invocation, wait and retry.
+The host lock error:
+`failed to acquire host lock lease: Status: 403` indicates the queue permission (Storage Queue Data Contributor) or hierarchical settings were not yet applied/propagated.

 - Cross-RG existing storage: would require a separate subscription-scope or RG module approach.
 - Key Vault: move `INTERNAL_UPLOAD_KEY_SHA256` & connection strings to secrets.